GentleHedgehog/YETAnalize/README.md

 ### Environment
 The program was written using Qt (5.7.0, MinGW 5.3.0 x32).
 Testing was performed on Windows 7 x64, Windows 10 x64

+*.pro file notes:
+#DEFINES += LANG_EN - uncomment this line to switch to the English interface

 ***

 Analize of YET (Russian abbreviation) (conditional unit of labor intensity of the worker).
 Calculates its sum.